Make an Appointment

 Declaring Programs Within the College of Liberal Arts

-If you are a student in the College of Liberal Arts and want to declare/drop your major/minor/certificate within the College of Liberal Arts, please click here to complete the IN CLA Add/Drop Form.
+- If you are a student in the College of Liberal Arts and want to declare/drop your major/minor/certificate within the College of Liberal Arts, please click here to complete the IN CLA Add/Drop Form.

 - If you are a student with a major outside of the College of Liberal Arts and want to declare/drop a second major/minor/certificate within the College of Liberal Arts, please click here to complete the OUTSIDE CLA Add/Drop Form.